 Life insurance is closely linked to the age of the policyholder, the older the person, the more expensive the policy will be since the insurer will have to take a greater risk to be able to provide certain guarantees.
-That’s why life insurance for young people is less expensive than life insurance for seniors.
+That’s why life insurance for young people is less expensive than seniors insurance.

 Securing in the third age: An impossible mission?